reelyactive/reelib/README.md

 Returns whether the given tiraid is valid or not.

+### isReelyActiveTransmission(tiraid)

+Returns whether the given tiraid represents a wireless transmission by a reelyActive device or not.

 ### toShortString(tiraid)

 Returns the tiraid as a human-readable String expected to fit on a single line (less than 80 characters).
 For example: